-INFLUENCE OF NOZZLE PLACEMENT ON CORN GRAIN YIELD, SOIL MOISTURE, AND RUNOFF UNDER CENTER PIVOT IRRIGATION
+INFLUENCE OF NOZZLE PLACEMENT ON CORN GRAIN YIELD, SOIL MOISTURE AND RUNOFF UNDER CENTER PIVOT IRRIGATION

-Joel P. Schneekloth and Troy A. Bauder Irrigation and Water Quality Specialists Colorado State University Cooperative Extension Akron and Fort Collins, Colorado Voice: 970-345-0508; Fax: 970-345-2088 email:jschneek@coop.ext.colostate.edu
+Joel P. Schneekloth and Troy Bauder Regional Irrigation and Water Quality Specialists Colorado State University Cooperative Extension Fort Collins and Akron, Colorado Voice: 970-345-0508 Fax: 970-345-2088 email:jschneek@coop.ext.colostate.edu

 Maximizing irrigation efficiency is of enormous importance for irrigators in the Central Great Plains to conserve water and reduce pumping costs.
 High temperatures, frequently strong winds and low humidity increase the evaporation potential of water applied through sprinkler irrigation.
 Thus, many newer sprinkler packages have been developed to minimize water losses by evaporation and drift.
 These systems have the potential to reduce evaporation losses as found by Schneider and Howell (1995).
-Schneider and Howell found that evaporation losses could be reduced by 2-3% as compared to above canopy irrigation.
-Many producers and irrigation companies have promoted placing sprinklers within the canopy to conserve water by reducing the exposure of the irrigation water to wind.
-However, runoff losses can increase as the application rate exceeds the soil infiltration capacity with a reduced wetted diameter of the spray pattern within the canopy.
+Schneider and Howell found that evaporation losses could be reduced by 2-3% as compared to above canopy Many producers and irrigation companies have promoted placing irrigation. sprinklers within the canopy to conserve water by reducing the exposure of the irrigation water to wind.
+However, runoff losses can increase due to the reduced wetted diameter which increases the application rate greater than soil infiltrate capacity.
 Schneider and Howell (2000) found that furrow dikes were necessary to prevent runoff with in-canopy irrigation.